Summer Youth Ecology Corps

 The involvement of CCNB partners provides opportunity fairs with informational, educational and training options, providing inspiration for each program participant to create a personal work portfolios.

-- Along Mount Tamalpais State Park’s Fern Creek Trail, Marin Youth Ecology Corps youth installed or repaired 1,700 linear feet of fencing, removed downed trees from the trail corridor, repairedtrail tread and drainage, rehabilitated social trails installed signs, and fixed unsafe bridge handrails and decking — all protecting creek and redwood forest habitats.
+- Along Mount Tamalpais State Park’s Fern Creek Trail, Marin Youth Ecology Corps (now discontinued) youth installed or repaired 1,700 linear feet of fencing, removed downed trees from the trail corridor, repairedtrail tread and drainage, rehabilitated social trails installed signs, and fixed unsafe bridge handrails and decking — all protecting creek and redwood forest habitats.

 - Sonoma County Youth Ecology Corps (SCYEC) participants completed 12 service projects in local communities and parks, and maintained 9.2 miles of urban creeks to reduce flooding and improve public safety.